Distinctive Brand Assets

 Characters or Mascots

-Ronald McDonald, Colonel Sanders, Mr Muscle, Aleksandr Orlov AKA Compare the Meerkat, all examples of strong DBAs embedded with category buyers and even within wider culture itself.
-Characters or icons represents some of the most fertile territory for DBAs driven in part by our innate ability to better remember animals or faces, but also by the ability for brands to really hero and play with their characters or icons on pack and within creative.
+Ronald McDonald, Colonel Sanders, Mr Muscle, Aleksandr Orlov AKA Compare the Meerkat, all examples of strong DBAs embedded with category buyers and wider culture itself.
+Characters represent some of the most fertile territory for DBAs, driven in part by our innate ability to better remember faces, but also by the ability for brands to play with their characters on pack and within creative.
+Check out more examples of character assets with cut-through in this blog article.

 Audio or Sonic Branding